 I have been on the hunt for a good homemade tomato soup recipe for a while now.
 I have shared one before that I enjoyed, but still have been on the look out.
-This new one is pretty darn good.
+This new thick and creamy tomato soup recipe is pretty darn good.

 I love the flavor of it and it is thick and creamy.
 Now in my book, you can’t have a bowl of tomato soup without pairing it with a grilled cheese sandwich.
 It is a must!
 With that being said, most tomato soups I have tried tend to be fairly thin in consistency.
 So I usually add a good amount of soda crackers to my bowl, not the case with this soup.